 Actor at a Glance

-Actors come from a great variety of backgrounds, work in a number of distinct industries, and develop their craft in different ways—which is all to say that there's far more than a single career path for an actor.
+Actors come from a great variety of backgrounds, work in a number of distinct industries, and develop their craft in different ways—which is to say that there's far more than a single career path for an actor.
 Many are self-taught, while others have certificates, BAs, BFAs, or master's degrees, the latter of which enables them to work as drama teachers at a university level.
-Still, most begin working professionally in their early 20s, at which point they're unlikely to support themselves on acting work alone.
+Most begin working professionally in their early 20s, at which point they're unlikely to support themselves solely by acting.
 Beginning actors might supplement their acting income by working administrative or technical positions within their industry, or by teaching children.

 Acting work tends to follow a fairly steady cycle—go out for auditions, land a part, prepare, perform, and repeat—and each successful gig contributes to a young actor's résumé, reputation, and professional network, enabling the actor to audition for better parts, work with higher profile directors, and negotiate higher pay.
-At a certain point in their careers, actors often partner with an agent in order to get access to high-profile gigs.
+At a certain point in the career, most actors partner with an agent in order to get access to high-profile gigs.
 Actors might go on to become directors, producers, playwrights, or drama therapists.
+Many also work as voice actors.

 The word acting tends to conjure specific images in the mind of an outsider: usually, a star performer on stage or screen.
 In truth, there is an exceptional range of experiences and opportunities available to professional actors.
 Actors work on films, television shows, advertisements, plays, musicals, radio pieces, puppet shows, and video games.
 They might perform in comedy and improv shows, or participate in interdisciplinary artistic collaborations.
 In addition to entertainment work, they might also appear in informational or instructional videos, skits, and demonstrations.
 Although the film and stage industries are centered around New York, Chicago, and Los Angeles, actors work in cities throughout the country.